2Delight/asd/tasks/8/kpoliakova/README.md

 #### Problem A - Key Word in Context (KWIC)

-I realized this problem with method 2 (Main/Subroutine with stepwise refinement or Shared Data).
+I solved this problem with method 2 (Main/Subroutine with stepwise refinement or Shared Data).
 Text is hardcoded in program in variable text, for example:

 ```